Brainhack-Proceedings-2015/Margulies-AMX-Surfdist/brainhack-report.md

 #Results

 The resultant package, SurfDist, achieves the aforementioned goals of faciliating the calculation of exact geodesic distance on the cortical surface.
-We present here the distance measures from the central sulcus label on the FreeSurfer fsaverage template and the HCP 32k_LR template (Figure \ref{keyfig}).
+We present here the distance measures from the central sulcus label on the FreeSurfer native surfaces (Figure \ref{keyfig}, \emph(Top)).
+The zone analysis provides constructs a Voronoi diagram based on a set of individual nodes or sets of nodes, revealing patches of cortex closest to each set (Figure \ref{keyfig}, \emph(Bottom)).

 \begin{figure}[h!]
   \includegraphics[width=0.47\textwidth]{figure-01}